machinezone/IXWebSocket/docs/usage.md

 Specifying `caFile` configures the trusted roots bundle file (in PEM format) that will be used to verify peer certificates.
  - The special value of `SYSTEM` (the default) indicates that the system-configured trust bundle should be used; this is generally what you want when connecting to any publicly exposed API/server.
  - The special value of `NONE` can be used to disable peer verification; this is only recommended to rule out certificate verification when testing connectivity.
+ - If the value contain the special value `-----BEGIN CERTIFICATE-----`, the value will be read from memory, and not from a file.
+This is convenient on platforms like Android where reading / writing to the file system can be challenging without proper permissions, or without knowing the location of a temp directory.

 For a client, specifying `caFile` can be used if connecting to a server that uses a self-signed cert, or when using a custom CA in an internal environment.